In the guide

 When the cosmetic product is placed on the market, the responsible person must notify to the Commission the original labelling, and, where reasonably legible, a photograph of the corresponding packaging.

 Responsible persons who consider or have reason to believe that a cosmetic product that they have placed on the market is not in conformity with this Regulation must immediately take the corrective measures necessary to bring that product into conformity, withdraw it or recall it, as appropriate.
-Where the cosmetic product presents a risk to human health, responsible persons must immediately inform their trading standards service giving details, in particular, of the non-compliance and of the corrective measures taken.Back to top
+Where the cosmetic product presents a risk to human health, responsible persons must immediately inform their local trading standards service giving details, in particular, of the non-compliance and of the corrective measures taken.Back to top

 Failure to comply with these requirements is a criminal offence.
 The maximum penalty is a fine and two years' imprisonment.

 Additionally, if new products on sale are found to be in breach of the legislation, the manufacturer or importer could be required to recall all of the affected products.Back to top